rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 The RKE2 provisioning tech preview also includes installing RKE2 on Windows clusters.
 Windows features for RKE2 include:

 - Windows Containers with RKE2 powered by containerd
-- Windows Containers are now supported on Windows Server Standard Edition by installing the following  patch: 2019-08 Servicing Stack Update for Windows Server.
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
 - Calico CNI for Windows RKE2 custom clusters
 - SAC releases of Windows Server (2004 and 20H2) are included in the technical preview